codegenic-works/seleniumgenic/README.md

 Waits until the Component is displayed.

-- `timeout`: The max amout of time (ms) to wait for the condition to be true.
+- `timeout`: The max amount of time (ms) to wait for the condition to be true.
 Optional, default is 10000.

 ### waitUntilIsEnabled(timeout = 10000) => Promise<undefined>

 Waits until the Component is enabled.

-- `timeout`: The max amout of time (ms) to wait for the condition to be true.
+- `timeout`: The max amount of time (ms) to wait for the condition to be true.
 Optional, default is 10000.

 ### waitUntilIsPresent(timeout = 10000) => Promise<undefined>

 Waits until the Component is present.

-- `timeout`: The max amout of time (ms) to wait for the condition to be true.
+- `timeout`: The max amount of time (ms) to wait for the condition to be true.
 Optional, default is 10000.

 ### waitUntilIsSelected(timeout = 10000) => Promise<undefined>

 Waits until the Component is selected.

-- `timeout`: The max amout of time (ms) to wait for the condition to be true.
+- `timeout`: The max amount of time (ms) to wait for the condition to be true.
 Optional, default is 10000.

 ## Page Objects